-To define our goals for the logo design, we need to understand our client and their industry.
-What are our client’s metrics for determining the project’s success?
+To define our goals for a branding project, we need to understand our client and their industry.
+How are our clients using metrics to determine the project’s success?
 What are the logistics for the project, things like the project’s timeline, budget, and resources?
-What tend to be logo likes and dislikes within our client’s industry?
+Are there any logo likes and dislikes within our client’s industry?
 This is information we gather via a logo questionnaire we have new clients fill out.

 We also need to know what components of the logo we’ll be creating.
 A logo’s anatomy consists of several parts.
-Will we just be doing a logo mark, a visual without any sort of type treatment?
-Will a tagline be included?
-Will we be creating the full logo lockup, which consists of the mark and the tagline together?
+Will we just be doing a logo mark, a visual without any sort of type treatment, or will a tagline be included?
+Are we creating the full logo lockup, which consists of the mark and the tagline together?
 Some clients ask for multiple iterations of a logo.
 In that case, are we creating multiple versions of a logo to send?
 These logo details establish the project scope and help us understand what needs to be delivered.